MttArmstrong/testing-new-framework/_episodes/04-why-open-source.md

 And the SaaS provider can keep enhancements proprietary while making the benefits available in the SaaS product.

 Use in a SaaS product is not considered distribution of the software per se.
-But some licenses, such as the [GNU Affero General Public License](https://opensource.org/license/agpl-v3/) include "network" clauses which require that the source be made available to remote users of the service.
+But some licenses, such as the [GNU Affero General Public License](https://opensource.org/license/agpl-v3/) include "network" clauses that require that the source be made available to remote users of the service.
 Other ways of addressing these concerns tend to result in licenses that are not open source.
 In some cases, key modules are changed to proprietary licenses while others remain open.